 Inactives: boric acid, hydrochloric acid and/or sodium hydroxide to adjust pH, purified water, sodium chloride, sorbitol, tyloxapol, and xanthan gum.

 Moxeza is a greenish-yellow, isotonic solution with an osmolality of 300-370 mOsm/kg and a pH of approximately 7.4.
 Moxifloxacin hydrochloride is a slightly yellow to yellow crystalline powder.

 Mechanism of Action

-Moxifloxacin is a member of the fluoroquinolone class of anti-infective drugs [see Clinical Pharmacology (12.4)].
+Moxifloxacin is a member of the fluoroquinolone class of anti-infective drugs [see Microbiology (12.4)].

 The antibacterial action of moxifloxacin results from inhibition of the topoisomerase II (DNA gyrase) and topoisomerase IV.
 DNA gyrase is an essential enzyme that is involved in the replication, transcription and repair of bacterial DNA.
 Topoisomerase IV is an enzyme known to play a key role in the partitioning of the chromosomal DNA during bacterial cell division.

 The mechanism of action for quinolones, including moxifloxacin, is different from that of macrolides, aminoglycosides, or tetracyclines.
 Therefore, moxifloxacin may be active against pathogens that are resistant to these antibiotics and these antibiotics may be active against pathogens that are resistant to moxifloxacin.
 There is no cross-resistance between moxifloxacin and the aforementioned classes of antibiotics.
 Cross-resistance has been observed between systemic moxifloxacin and some other quinolones.